mathematica-pub/frontend-shared-packages/projects/viz-components/README.md

 ## Using the library

-1.  add the below to the "scripts" section of the package.json

-        "preinstall": "npm run codeartifact:login",
-        "codeartifact:login": "aws codeartifact login --tool npm --repository vizcolib --domain frontend"

-2.  run `npm install @web-ast/viz-components`.
+1. run `npm install @mathstack/old-viz`.
 If it can't be found, it's probably because the preinstall script didn't actually run (it's supposed to but doesn't always, at least not for me, and haven't successfully debugged yet).
-Manually run the preinstall script, `npm run preinstall`, then run `npm install @web-ast/viz-components` again.
+Manually run the preinstall script, `npm run preinstall`, then run `npm install @mathstack/old-viz` again.

 ## Extending a component